The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Troy, OH

 Accepting New Patients

-Kenneth Reed is a Gastroenterologist in Troy, Ohio.
+Kenneth Reed is a Gastroenterologist practicing medicine in Troy, Ohio.
 Dr. Reed is rated as an Advanced provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Gastritis, Chronic Erosive Gastritis, Familial Adenomatous Polyposis, Endoscopy, and Gastrectomy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Gastritis, Chronic Erosive Gastritis, Familial Adenomatous Polyposis, Endoscopy, and Gastrectomy.
 Dr. Reed is currently accepting new patients.

 Learn about our expert tiers